AshwaryaSmridhi/AshwaryaSmridhi/README.md

 ### Hi there 👋

 I am a software engineer that loves creating software for daily problems.
-I currently work with 99designs, an organization who firmly believes that creativity has no borders.
-We work towards a common goal of being a global creative platform for design needs.
+I currently work with SEEK.
 Apart from working with these awesome group of people I also have my personal vision 🔭 to contribute towards a better world.
 Here I am going to describe my personal projects and my current learnings.

 #### Projects in progress ⚡
 I live to solve problems.
 I am describing some of the projects I am doing or aspire to do in future and if there is someone out there who would like to collaborate with me on this I would love that.